jrd-rocks/ensime-sublime/README.md

 **If you haven't yet created any _.ensime_ file for your project, that's what you must do next.
 Instructions for doing so can be found at http://ensime.org/build_tools/sbt/**

 **NOTE**
 If you have been using an old version of ensime, update ensime before trying out this plugin.
-The version is decided through line _addSbtPlugin("org.ensime" % "sbt-ensime" % "**version**")_  in file _~/.sbt/0.13/plugins/plugins.sbt_

 ## Startup
 The ensime server can the be started by going to _'Tools' -> 'Ensime' -> 'Maintainence' -> 'Startup'_